 When it comes to cooking bear meat, my favorite recipes are stuffed peppers, tortellini soup, shepherds pie, and meatloaf.
 Although these are only a few staples, I’ll substitute just about any recipe that calls for ground beef with ground bear.
 Again, ensuring that the internal temperature of 165 F is reached.

-Like the most wild game, bear requires some knowledge and proper handling to achieve the dish you desire.
-I urge you to try bear and new recipes.
+Like most wild game, bear meat requires some knowledge and proper handling to achieve the dish you desire.
+Give bear meat a try and find new recipes!